 THE WAR FOR TOP TALENT

 But the need for this new worker profile comes at a bad time as retailers also have to deal with a labor shortage.
-Hiring and keeping workers is harder than ever before given the low unemployment rates and smaller pool of job seekers.
-The minimum wage increases are also putting pressure on retailers to do more with less people.
+Hiring and keeping workers is harder than ever before, given the low unemployment rates and a smaller pool of job seekers.
+The minimum wage increases are also putting pressure on retailers to do more with fewer people.
 With fewer people to interact with customers, having efficient and effective store associates becomes critical.

 Another factor driving the need for higher skill sets – consumers expecting more from store workers.
 They expect well-informed, trained workers with access to technology that helps them match their online shopping experience.
 Selection, convenience and prices make online shopping so popular.
 These three elements also matter in the store.
 Workers need access to large product selection that is easy to search, rich information to help them make recommendations, and tools to get their job done faster and save the shopper time.
 Retailers must provide these tools to associates or deal with the consequences of frustrated workers and customers.